sghael/speedy_c2dm/README.markdown

 An Android device running 2.2 or newer, its registration token, and a Google account registered for c2dm.

-##Compatability
+##Compatibility

 Speedy_C2DM will work with Rails 3.x & Ruby 1.9x.
-It may work with older versions of Ruby, but has not been tested on previous versions or Rails or Ruby.
+It has not been tested on previous versions or Rails or Ruby, and may or may not work with those versions.

 ##Usage